094459/newsletter-oss-projects/README.md

 [safeaws-cli](https://aws-oss.beachgeek.co.uk/3te) is a project from AWS Community Builder Gabriel Koo that provides an AWS CLI wrapper that helps you avoid common mistakes and pitfalls with Amazon Bedrock's Large Language Models, checking your command arguments against the command docs. safeaws-cli empowers you to execute AWS commands confidently by leveraging Amazon Bedrock's AI language models to analyze CLI commands, fetch help text, and identify potential issues or concerns before execution.
 By providing a safety net that mitigates pitfalls, safeaws-cli allows users to explore AWS securely, fostering a more informed approach to working with the CLI.(#195)

+**serverless-genai-food-analyzer-app**

+[serverless-genai-food-analyzer-app](https://aws-oss.beachgeek.co.uk/3x6) provides code for a personalised GenAI nutritional web application for your shopping and cooking recipes built with serverless architecture and generative AI capabilities.
+It was first created as the winner of the AWS Hackathon France 2024 and then introduced as a booth exhibit at the AWS Summit Paris 2024.
+You use your cell phone to scan a bar code of a product to get the explanations of the ingredients and nutritional information of a grocery product personalised with your allergies and diet.
+You can also take a picture of food products and discover three personalised recipes based on their food preferences.
+The app is designed to have minimal code, be extensible, scalable, and cost-efficient.
+It uses Lazy Loading to reduce cost and ensure the best user experience. (#198)

 **smart-assistant-agent**

 [smart-assistant-agent](https://aws-oss.beachgeek.co.uk/3rd) is a project from AWS Community Builder Darya Petrashka that provides a solution to building an AWS Bedrock agent acting as a Telegram chat assistant.
 Check out the README for example videos of what this can do, as well as very detailed deployment instructions. (#193)